Mailing Address: PNHP-California c/o PNHP National Office, 29 E. Madison St., Ste. 1412, Chicago, IL 60602

 Dr. Paul Song was most recently on the faculty of the Samuel Oschin Cancer Center at Cedars Sinai Medical Center and currently sees Medicaid and uninsured patients at Dignity California Hospital.

-Dr. Song is the current President of Physicians for a National Health Program – California.
+Dr. Song is the past President of Physicians for a National Health Program – California.
 He served as the co-chair of the Campaign for a Healthy California from 2017-2018 and was the very first visiting fellow on health care policy in the California Department of Insurance in 2013.

 He is the chief operating officer/chief medical officer of NKMax America, Inc., a subsidiary of South Korean-based ATGen Global, where he oversees all translational research and clinical programs.
 He is also the chief medical officer of Hawkeye Bio.